Find your forest.

 That sounds amazing.

-Darn skippy it does.
+Indeed!
 Case in point: Below is a little film about a big group Sugarmaple event called Meddle I held in the English Cotswolds in 2013.

 I’d learned that brand writer Mike Reed, comedian Eugene Mirman, hand-letterer Jessica Hische, writer/entrepreneur Anil Dash, software designer Sarah Parmenter, and about fifteen other Sugarmaples with creative careers were all frustrated by a lack of time for passion projects.
 So, I invited them to spend a few days together and come up with a solution.